ieeeuoft/Altium-Workshop-2025/README.md

 # Altium-Workshop-2025
-Download "AW25.IntLib" to get the files necessary for the workshop!
+Download "AW25.IntLib" & "Blank schem.SchDoc" to get the files necessary for the workshop!